agile-learning-institute/mentorHub-partner-api/README.md

 NOTE: This will also start the backing database and initlize test data

 This will build the new container, and start the mongodb and API container ready for testing.

+## API Testing with Postman
+You can use postman to import the testing files found in the [test folder](./test/).
+These tests rely on our containrized database and test data.
+If it is not already running you should use ``mh up partner-api`` before running the tests.

 ## API Testing with CURL
 If you want to do more manual testing, here are the curl commands to use